Be Happy (Mary J. Blige song): Critical reception

 Pan-European magazine Music & Media commented, "The queen of swingbeat sings her life motto on a prominent bass pattern.
-For the chorus the melody gets a "What's Going On" twist with synth violins and all."
-Ralph Tee from Music Weeks RM Dance Update gave it four out of five, writing that here, "the queen of hip hop soul returns, this time utilising a massive great chunk of Curtis Mayfield's 1979 gem "You're So Good To Me" as her accompaniment.
+For the chorus the melody gets a 'What's Going On' twist with synth violins and all."
+Music Week gave it a score of four out of five, adding, "Already huge on import, 'Be Happy' should follow the recent 'Reminisce' remix up the charts."
+Ralph Tee from the Record Mirror Dance Update also gave it four out of five, writing that here, "the queen of hip hop soul returns, this time utilising a massive great chunk of Curtis Mayfield's 1979 gem 'You're So Good to Me' as her accompaniment.
 In fact she creates new lyrics and melodies over the original instrumental and cheekily includes the instrumental on the 12-inch as a self penned bonus track!
-However, while this isn't in the league of "Love No Limit" with its Keni Burke sample, it's already set to be huge with fans."
-Another editor, James Hamilton, declared it as "superb" and "slinky".
+However, while this isn't in the league of 'Love No Limit' with its Keni Burke sample, it's already set to be huge with fans."
+Another Record Mirror editor, James Hamilton, declared it as "superb" and "slinky" in his weekly dance column.

 Music video

 There were produced two official music videos for "Be Happy", both directed by Puff Daddy.